 Music:

-• Popular music was very diverse and everyone, it seems listened to the radio.
+- Popular music was very diverse and everyone, it seems listened to the radio, or had their own record collections.
 Mexican Americans, since the 50s, have gravitated toward oldies, R & B and soul music.
-Beginning in the mid-60s, groups emerged that incorporated both Latin rhythms, elements of R&B, soul and later funk.
+Beginning in the mid-60s, groups emerged that incorporated both Latin rhythms, elements of R&B, soul, and later funk.
 They included Santana, Rufus, War, Tierra, Los Lobos.
 Funkadelic, Rick James, The Commodores, Malo, and El Chicano, to name a few.
 Some of the songs sung by these groups were in Spanish as well.

-• Freddie Fender, Linda Ronstadt were also quite popular and both sang a lot of country, although Linda Ronstadt was mostly known for her rock music.
-Oldies was all the rage among the lowrider/cholo subculture.
+- Freddie Fender, Linda Ronstadt were also quite popular and both sang a lot of country, although Linda Ronstadt was mostly known for her rock music.
+Oldies was very, very popular among the lowrider/cholo subculture.
 Salsa, while especially big on the east coast, was not all that popular in this region.

 Film, television and performance art: